Howardhuang98/BNSL/sphinx/source/index.rst

 Bayesian network structure learning
 ===================================

-**BLSN** (/Bi'sen/) is a Python library for data scientists, researchers that infers Bayesian network from observed data.
+**BLSN** (/Bai'sen/) is a Python library for data scientists, researchers that infers Bayesian network from observed data.
 It puts **Dataframe** into predefined **Estimator**, and Estimator offers customized methods to find the Bayesian network structure.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+If you are noobie in Bayesian network, don't hesitate to read the section :doc:`Bayesian network`.
+Then check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::